 Single-use plastic items should not be procured using University funds for use in University operations and activities held on GW property (owned or leased) where alternatives are available.
 Purchases of single-use plastics for use in University operations and activities held on GW property (owned or leased) are also excluded from University reimbursement.
-The GW Single-use Plastics Elimination Guide provides information regarding options and alternatives to single-use plastics.
+The GW Green Event information regarding options and alternatives to single-use plastics.
 In addition, the GW Green Event and Catering Guide provides information for planning events on GW property, and the GW Green Office Network is a resource to identify opportunities to eliminate single-use plastics in office settings.